hairajesh2001/tanzu-demo/cluster_bootstrap/README.md

-#
-This is module which executed during cluster provisioning.
+#here are the module which executed during cluster provisioning.

 below the list of variables need to be declared in cluster  declaration file